10 incredible goals wasted in meaningless friendlies

 Let’s start at the end and work back: Owen’s finish is a good one, controlled and accurate, giving the Greentown goalkeeper no chance.
 His first touch was similarly immaculate, as Manchester United went all Harlem Globetrotters on the Chinese side in July 2009.

 The beauty of the goal, however, is in its conception.
 This is a bona fide instance of Berbarotica, an authentic crystallisation of all that the Bulgarian stands for.

 Setting aside his snuff box and cane for an instant, our 18th century man of leisure dollies the ball up for himself, attracting no fewer than six Greentown players like bees to a particularly beautiful flower.
-Then he clips a delicate pass over the defence to help set up his onrushing strike partner.
+Then he clips a delicate pass over the defence to help set up an onrushing Nani to cross in.
 Seven minutes later, The Toff scored himself (with an unneccessarily sideways volley); United ended up 8-2 winners before our elegant hero settled down in front of a warm fire at his stately home, content with the evening’s work.